 I would judge the villas 5-star standard though and the problems I mention are more small annoyances that are worth it for everything else.
 In fact, I don’t think I would have thought about these issues again if I hadn’t been writing this review.

 We had such an enjoyable stay that I hate saying anything negative.
 We really loved it!
 I also think the Lexis Hibiscus Port Dickson price represents very good value.
-We paid about RM800 a night for our room which is an amazing price for all of this for five of us especially as we paid for a better room type.
+The Lexis Hibiscus price we paid was about RM800 a night for our room which is an amazing price for all of this for five of us especially as we paid for a better room type – you can get a private pool villa for cheaper if you are happy with less privacy and looking for a Lexis Hibiscus sky pool villa blog review.

 The pool villas can’t be beat and there are a crazy amount of facilities, restaurants and services.
 Overall, it’s a fabulous resort and I’ll happily come back here as often as I can.
 It worked really well for our family and we had some really quality family time.